 Living with pre-teens and teenagers is very different from living with younger children.
 Developmentally, it is perfectly normal for pre-teens and teenagers to have unexplainable mood shifts, sudden bursts of anger, and other changes in behavior that are uncharacteristic of their childhood selves.
 Often, the pre-teens and teens cannot recognize these changes much less explain them or help you to understand what is happening.
 And, as you know, your parenting behaviors have to change to accommodate this sometimes fragile state.
 Perfectly happy, functional families may suddenly be thrust into the hormonal storm without warning and conflict, unhappiness and tension may result.
 Marital relationships can really struggle under these changes and new expectations.
 With the changes of puberty often comes changes within the whole family structure.
 The way that parents decide to handle these changes can make or break relationships and set the course for the future of the family.
-(I am the parent of three daughters.
-Trust me.
-I know about this.)
+(Valarie, Heidi and I are all parents.
+We have 8 daughters between us.
+We understand.)

 Counseling provides a safe, trusting environment in which the teenager can express his/her thoughts and feelings and learn new skills to communicate better, manage emotions and create new strategies to help them adjust to new situations.
 Keeping a teenager engaged and talking is a primary goal of development.
 If your teenager has not been sharing personal information with you, it may be a sign that they need to talk with someone other than their parents.
 Often, counseling provides an unbiased arena for the teen to vent frustrations, check out their perspectives and theories and get the consultation from an adult who won't discipline or disapprove of them.

 Parents are usually the first to recognize that their child has a problem with emotions or behaviors.
 The observations of outside resources such as teachers, daycare workers or family, may help parents in their decision to seek treatment for the child.